pagemachine/typo3-flat-urls/README.md

 The flat URLs are achieved using RealURL and a fully managed path segment for every page.
 Whenever the title of a page is changed, its path segment is updated accordingly.

+Similar to Stack Overflow pages requested only by page UID will be redirected to their full URL.
+This means that e.g. https://example.org/10/ redirects to https://example.org/10/page/.

 ## Command

 If you have existing pages when adding this extension or if you want to ensure a clean state you can run the `flaturls:update` CLI command.
 It will process all pages and page translations, generate the path segments and enforces them.